 Don’t make the mistake of having something available in your brick and mortar shop and telling online customers it’s not available.
 You’ll lose a sale, and possibly a long-term customer doing that.

 And if word gets around that your inventory is all messed up, the effects can be devastating to your success.

 Instead, make it easy on yourself and have everything available for everyone at all times.

 Being able to easily move inventory across channels will help your omnichannel inventory management problems in many ways.

 To start, you can get ahead of demand.

-As you see something flying off the shelves in eCommerce shop, you can easily add more product (without having to actually order more) from your physical shop to meet the demand and keep the dough rolling in.
+As you see something flying off the shelves in eCommerce shop, you can easily add more product (without having to actually order more) from your physical shop to meet the demand.
+This simple but effective optimization strategy can keep the dough rolling in.

 In addition, you can avoid (or at least reduce) the need to conduct huge markdown sales of inventory you can’t even give away.